-6.1 The Council's policy and procedures with regard to recruitment of chief officers are in accordance with the corporate Recruitment and Selection policy and as set out in Parts 3 and 4 of the Constitution.

-- 6.2 When recruiting to all posts the Council will take full and proper account of all provisions of relevant employment law and its own equality and HR Policies as approved by Council. - 6.3 The determination of the remuneration to be offered to any newly appointed Chief Executive, Deputy Chief Executive, Corporate or Service Director will be in accordance with the pay structure and relevant policies in place at the time of recruitment.
+- 6.1 The Council's policy and procedures with regard to recruitment of chief officers are in accordance with Parts 3 and 4 of the Constitution. - 6.2 When recruiting to all posts the Council will take full and proper account of all provisions of relevant employment law and its own equality and HR Policies as approved by Council. - Chief Executive, Deputy Chief Executive, Corporate or Service Director will be in accordance with the pay structure and relevant policies in place at the time of recruitment.
 In accordance with the Localism Act, where the proposed annual salary package is £100,000 or more the Council offers the decision to a meeting of the full Council, before the appointment is confirmed.
 Currently this only applies to the posts of Chief Executive, Deputy Chief Executive, Corporate Directors and Service Directors.
 The requirement to approve salary packages above £100,000 only applies to new appointments and does not apply to existing senior managers. - 6.4 The Council continues to review annually the delegation of Appointment Committee to act as the responsible group of elected members to fulfil the responsibility for the application of the pay policy for senior managers.
 Any changes in policy developed by the Appointments Committee must be agreed by full Council, in accordance with the legislation.